On Economic Justice

 That might look like helping spread the word about my courses, trading for a skill I need, or contributing what you can financially.
 It might be a mix of these.

-Maybe you’re an artist, or have research skills, or know people who could genuinely benefit from the course.
+Maybe you’re a graphic designer, or have research skills, or know people who could genuinely benefit from the course.
 The point is—we’re creating something together, not just completing a transaction.

 I want to move away from exploitative systems towards true economic justice.
-And for me, that means seeing the full humanity in every exchange.
+And I believe that means seeing the full humanity in every exchange.
 Yours and mine.

 This approach is about healing relational wounds.
 It’s about rebuilding trust in economic systems by creating interactions where both parties feel respected, valued, and empowered.